Ghostavio/ember-cart/README.md

 ### Deploying

-Specify what it takes to deploy your app.
+I'm deploying it to Heroku.

 ## Further Reading / Useful Links